-Czech Radio, specifically some of its nation-wide and regional stations, is listened to on average day by almost a third of the Czech population over the age of 12.
-Multimedia research conducted by the company MEDIA PROJEKT during the first half of 2003 found that Czech Radio has a 27.2% share of the radio audience in the Czech Republic.
-The average listen to Czech Radio is almost three hours a day.
-Some 2.63 million listeners, or almost a third of Czechs over the age of 12, listen to a Czech Radio station at least once a week.
-In a very competitive environment of commercial broadcasting, three nation-wide and over 60 regional or local radio stations, Czech Radio 1 - Radiožurnál was the most listened to radio station in the Czech Republic and the only one which reached more than a million listeners a day.
-Among regional public service radio stations the most listened to regional station in the Czech Republic.
+Czech Radio, specifically some of its nation-wide and regional stations, is listened to on an average day by more than fifth of the Czech population over the age of 12.
+Multimedia research conducted by the company MEDIA PROJEKT during the first half of 2004 found that Czech Radio has a 27.3% share of the radio audience in the Czech Republic.
+The average listen to Czech Radio is three and half hours a day.
+Some 2.53 million listeners, or almost a third of Czechs over the age of 12, listen to a Czech Radio station at least once a week.
+In a very competitive environment of commercial broadcasting, three nationwide and over 60 regional or local radio stations, Czech Radio 1 - Radiožurnál has for a long time been among the most successful.
+In the monitored period Radiožurnál was the most listened to radio station in the Czech Republic and reached 913 thousand listeners a day, e.g. 10,5% of the Czech population over the age of 12.
+Among regional public service radio stations the most listened to is Czech Radio Brno, which has 222 000 listeners a day and is the second most listened to regional station in the Czech Republic.